-Torrez' first months in the Montreal Expos organization were with the AAA Winnipeg Whips, where he still struggled with his control (his K/W ratio was 45/52 in 75 innings) and his ERA was an ungodly 8.16.
-He still earned a September call-up to the big club and pitched well in his one outing, giving up no runs in four innings of relief.
+Torrez' first months in the Montreal Expos organization were with the AAA Winnipeg Whips, where he still struggled with his control (his K/BB ratio was 45/52 in 75 innings) and his ERA was an ungodly 8.16.
+He still earned a September call-up and pitched well in his one outing, giving up no runs in four innings of relief.
 He then made a tremendous comeback and enjoyed an outstanding season with the Expos in 1972.
 His ERA was 1.61 after the first 15 games.
 His fastball moved in all directions and his curveball was at its best.
-He wound up with a 16-12 record for the season, pitching 243 innings and winding up the year with a 3.33 ERA.
-Alongside Bill Stoneman and rookie Balor Moore, he made up a formidable starting threesome for the Expos, but the team's offense was very weak, leading to a 70-86 overall record.
-In 1973, the Expos improved, flirting with first place until the last days of September, but Torrez, Stoneman and Moore all slumped significantly: Torrez was the loser on Opening Day, then struggled to a 9-12 record with a 4.46 ERA and 115 walks against 90 K's.
-Then again, Stoneman went 4-8, 6.77 and Moore 7-16, 4.50, as starting pitching proved to be the team's achilles' heel.
-Torrez turned things around again in 1974, tying young Steve Rogers for the team lead with 15 wins (he lost only 8, while Rogers lost a team-record 22), with a solid 3.58 ERA, and a rare positive - but just barely - K/W ratio (92/84).
+He wound up with a 16-12 record for the season, pitching 243 innings to a 3.33 ERA.
+Alongside Bill Stoneman and rookie Balor Moore, he made up a formidable starting threesome for the Expos, but the team's offense was very weak, leading to a 70-86 record.
+In 1973, the Expos improved, flirting with first place until the last days of September, but Torrez, Stoneman and Moore all slumped significantly: Torrez was the loser on Opening Day, struggling to a 9-12 record with a 4.46 ERA and 115 walks against 90 Ks.
+Then again, Stoneman went 4-8, 6.77 and Moore 7-16, 4.50, as starting pitching proved to be the team's Achilles' heel.
+Torrez turned things around again in 1974, tying young Steve Rogers for the team lead with 15 wins (he lost only 8, while Rogers lost a team-record 22), with a solid 3.58 ERA, and a rare positive - but just barely - K/BB ratio (92/84).

 - 15 Wins Seasons: 7 (1972 & 1974-1979)